-By way of background for those of you who missed the Feb 1 post and newsletter, The Tug McGraw Foundation, whose honorary chair is country music singer/actor Tim McGraw, paid tribute to World War II veterans living at the California Veterans Home Yountville and in other areas of Napa Valley with a VIP Reception followed by a complimentary screening of the movie Midway.
+Yountville, Calif., Saturday, February 15, 2020 – The The Tug McGraw Foundation – the honorary chair is country music singer/actor Tim McGraw – paid tribute to World War II veterans living at the California Veterans Home Yountville and in other areas of Napa Valley with a VIP Reception for WWII veterans only followed by a complimentary screening of the movie Midway.
 The public was invited to the movie at no charge.

 Following the screening was a Q&A with screenwriter Wes Tooke, production designer Kirk Petruccelli, Navy film advisor Chuck Myers (Docent at the USS Hornet in Alameda), and moderated by Admiral James “Jaws” Winnefeld (Ret), Ninth Vice Chairman of the Joint Chiefs of Staff, and former Top Gun Instructor.

 It was a memorable event for veterans and non-veterans alike.
 For me, there were some special takeaways…

 Meeting a young woman whose grandfather was on the team that broke the Japanese code revealing details of the upcoming offensive against the Hawaiian islands.
 On June 4, 1942, armed with this information, American planes were able to surprise the Japanese and win the decisive Battle of Midway in the Pacific.

 Meeting Don Long, Retired U.S. Navy Cmdr and Pearl Harbor survivor.
 I’ll let Cmdr Long tell his harrowing story in his own words: Pearl Harbor Survivor Don Long Reflects on Dec.
 7, 1941.